salesforcecli/plugin-custom-metadata/README.md

   $ custommetadata force:cmdt:generate [FILE]

 OPTIONS
-  -d, --typeoutputdir=typeoutputdir        Specify the directory where the custom metadata will be created (default is
+  -d, --typeoutputdir=typeoutputdir                     Specify the directory where the custom metadata will be created
-                                           'force-app/main/default/objects')
+                                                        (default is 'force-app/main/default/objects')

-  -i, --ignoreunsupported                  Flag to ignore non-supported field types (these fields will not be created).
+  -i, --ignoreunsupported                               Flag to ignore non-supported field types (these fields will not
+                                                        be created).
 Default is to create text fields and convert source to text.

   -l, --label=label                                     Label for the custom metadata type

   -l, --loglevel=loglevel                               logging level for this command invocation

   -n, --devname=devname                                 (required) The name of the new custom metadata type.

   -p, --plurallabel=plurallabel                         Plural label for the custom metadata type.
 If blank, uses label

-  -r, --recordsoutputdir=recordsoutputdir  Specify the directory where the custom metadata will be created (default is
+  -r, --recordsoutputdir=recordsoutputdir               Specify the directory where the custom metadata will be created
-                                           'force-app/main/default/customMetadata')
+                                                        (default is 'force-app/main/default/customMetadata')

-  -s, --sobjectname=sobjectname            (required) The API Name of the sObject you are generating to Custommetadata
+  -s, --sobjectname=sobjectname                         (required) The API Name of the sObject you are generating to
+                                                        Custommetadata

-  -u, --targetusername=targetusername      username or alias for the target org; overrides default target org
+  -u, --targetusername=targetusername                   username or alias for the target org; overrides default target
+                                                        org

-  -v, --visibility=(Protected|Public)      Visibility for the type.
-Valid values are 'Public' and 'Protected'.
-If blank,
+  -v, --visibility=(PackageProtected|Protected|Public)  Visibility for the type.
+Valid values are 'Public', 'Protected',
-                                           uses 'Public'
+                                                        and 'PackageProtected'.
+If blank, uses 'Public'

-  -x, --sourceusername=sourceusername      username or alias for the source org that contains the Custom Setting or
+  -x, --sourceusername=sourceusername                   username or alias for the source org that contains the Custom
-                                           SObject and data to be generateed
+                                                        Setting or SObject and data to be generated

-  --apiversion=apiversion                  override the api version used for api requests made by this command
+  --apiversion=apiversion                               override the api version used for api requests made by this
+                                                        command

   --json                                                format output as json

 EXAMPLES
   "$ sfdx force:cmdt:generate --devname MyCMDT --sobjectname MySourceObject__c